 This freedom to install any software and application may be limited in the case of Cloud-based service providers.

 Some of the major benefits from Cloud-hosted solutions include very fast provisioning, scalability, lower TCO than Colocation.
+You can learn more about cloud vs colocation with Macquarie Data Centres in-depth guide.

 Below tables compares Colocation based setups and Cloud-based hosted solutions –